First Time Homebrewers

 Brewing is the process of making beer — a fermented, alcoholic beverage made from grains.
 The most commonly used grain for brewing is barley, but there are others (including wheat, rye, oats and sorghum).
 Brewing is similar in some ways to making wine, which is a fermented alcoholic beverage made from fruits (most often grapes) or mead, which is fermented honey.
-However, the brewing process has its own unique elements as well.

-The Four Ingredients
+The Four Basic Ingredients In Beer

 Malt: Malt is a grain that has been prepared for brewing (by a process called, not surprisingly, malting).
 Malted barley is the most common base grain used in beer, but malted wheat is also prevalent.
 In some beers, unmalted ingredients — including corn and rice — are used.
 Malt provides the sugar that the yeast consume during the brewing process and therefore determines the strength of the beer.
-More malt equals stronger beer.
 Most homebrewers, or professional brewers for that matter, do not malt their own grains.
 They simply purchase malt produced by maltsters or they use malt extract, a more highly processed form of malt.

 Yeast: Yeast converts the unfermented beer (called wort) that brewers make on brewing day into beer.
 They consume sugars from the malt and convert them to alcohol and carbon dioxide.
 Alcohol is, of course, what gives beer its "kick" and carbon dioxide is what gives beer its fizz.

-The Four Steps
+The Four Basic Steps To Brew Beer

 Mashing: In mashing, malted grains are soaked in hot water.
 In the process, the starch molecules in the grains are dissolved in the hot liquid and the enzymes (activated by the maltster) chop the large starch molecules into smaller molecules of sugar.
 The main sugar produced in the process of mashing is maltose.
 Malt sugars from the mash are what fuel the yeast cells during fermentation.